Birla Institute of Technology and Science, Pilani – Goa Campus: Campus

 HolidayIQ.com, a popular holiday recommendation website, has listed the Goa campus of BITS Pilani 7th in its list of beautiful campuses.

 The BITS Goa Campus has a BCCI-recognized cricket ground maintained by the Goa Cricket Association that has hosted several national level tournaments such as the Vijay Hazare Trophy and a football ground maintained by Salgaocar F.C.
+In addition to this, there exists a Students Activity Centre (SAC) where facilities like gymnasium, badminton court, table tennis, squash and other indoor games are available.

 Academics

 The academic course structure is governed by the university, BITS Pilani.
 However, each campus has its own autonomous administration, student welfare division, faculty recruitment and placement division.

-The institute offers four-year B. E. "first degree" programs and also 5-year M.Sc.
+The institute offers four-year B.E. "first degree" programs and also 5-year M.Sc.
 (Honors) degrees through its dual-degree system.
 It also used to offer M.Sc.
 (Tech) Information Systems until recently before it was discontinued and merged with Computer Science.
 It also offers M.E. and Ph.D. programs in various fields.

 BITS Pilani also offers a dual degree to the students of Master of Science programs.
 The dual degree is offered in one of the engineering programs after freshman year.
-The engineering degree being offered is based on the students' choice and their academic performance in the first year.
-Under the dual degree scheme, a student is offered two separate degrees on graduation: a degree in Master of Science (Hons.) and in Bachelor of Engineering (Hons.)
-Students performing exceptionally well in first year are also eligible to pursue two B. E. or two M.Sc. courses together.
+The engineering degree being offered is based on the student's choice and their academic performance in the first year.
+Under the dual degree scheme, a student is offered two separate degrees on graduation: a degree in Master of Science (Honors.) and in Bachelor of Engineering (Honors).
+Students performing exceptionally well in the first year are also eligible to pursue two B. E. or two M.Sc. courses together.

 The institute offers a vertical transfer system through which students performing exceptionally well in their first year are given an opportunity to have their branch changed.
-Through this, M.Sc. students can abandon their M.Sc. in favor of a B. E. single degree.
+Through this, M.Sc. students can abandon their M.Sc. in favour of a B. E. single degree.